 BODC: DCCconcepts Advanced brake on DC is simpler than standard brake on DC.
-However, as it needs to form a more complicated series-parallel arrangement DCCconcepts control modules.
+However, as it needs to form a more complicated series-parallel arrangement with the section of track that it controls, we do not show it here.

 DCCconcepts switchable ABC and Advanced Brake on DC modules.